Frequently Asked Questions

 Are all items eligible for return?

-No. prescription lenses and used items are considered final sale and are not eligible for return or refund, unless the item arrives with a confirmed defect.
+No. prescription lenses and used frames are considered final sale and are not eligible for return or refund, unless the item arrives with a confirmed defect.

 How do I start a return?

-To initiate a return, please complete our Return Authorization Form (link provided).
+To initiate a return, please complete our Return Authorization Form.
 Once submitted, you’ll receive a confirmation email with next steps.
+Click here to start a return.

 What condition must items be returned in?